 The technique should be done gently but firmly for about five minutes every hour for three days after surgery.

 Liposuction is a unique surgery since it’s one of the only ones where you see the results of your procedure daily.
-However, you should still be patient and follow your instructions because it will take time to return to your usual self.
+However, you should still be patient and follow your instructions because returning to your usual self will take time.

 Remember, typically, liposuction is extremely safe when done by a competent professional.
 If you don’t rush your recovery, in most cases, you will be able to enjoy life as before, with no significant side effects.